-The Lake District is packed full of fabulous waterfalls thanks to its many rivers and plenty of rain!
-You’ll come across small falls on almost every river you pass, but if you’re on the lookout for bigger and more spectacular sights, then this is the guide for you!
-Whether you seek out the Lake District’s tallest waterfall or some hidden gullies, they’re all best seen after heavy rainfall when the roaring water is at its most spectacular!
+The Lake District is packed full of fabulous waterfalls thanks to its many rivers and plenty of rain.
+You’ll come across small falls on almost every river you pass, but if you’re on the lookout for bigger and more spectacular sights, then this is the guide for you.
+Whether you're seeking out the Lake District’s tallest waterfall or some hidden gullies, they’re all best seen after heavy rainfall when the roaring water is at its most spectacular!

 Aira Force & High Force, Ullswater

-Take a look at all of our cottages around Ullswater.
+Take a look at our cottages around Ullswater.

 Sourmilk Gill, Grasmere

-Despite its fantastically unusual name, there are actually two waterfalls in the Lake District named very similarly: Sourmilk Gill in Grasmere and Sour Milk Gill in Buttermere!
-Here, I’m talking about Grasmere, but you can take a look at our favourite Buttermere walks if you’d like to see the second, too!
+Despite its unusual name, there are actually two waterfalls in the Lake District named very similarly: Sourmilk Gill in Grasmere and Sour Milk Gill in Buttermere!
+Here, we're talking about Grasmere, but you can take a look at our favourite Buttermere walks if you’d like to see the second too.

-The name comes from the white colour of its frenetic waters and they can be best enjoyed as part of a circular route from Grasmere to Easedale Tarn.
-The waterfalls can be seen in the distance as you begin your walk, and you’ll keep them in sight as you gradually approach.
-Before setting off, don’t forget to pick up some Grasmere Gingerbread® to keep your energy levels up!
+The name comes from the white colour of its frenetic waters, and they can be best enjoyed as part of a circular route from Grasmere to Easedale Tarn.
+The waterfall can be seen in the distance as you begin your walk, and you’ll keep it in sight as you gradually approach the cascade.
+Before setting off, don’t forget to pick up some Grasmere Gingerbread to keep your energy levels up!